zerolawtech/SFT-Protocol/docs/nftoken.rst

 Along with the ERC20 standard ``totalSupply``, token contracts include an ``authorizedSupply`` that represents the maximum allowable total supply.
 The issuer may mint new tokens using ``NFToken.mint`` until the total supply is equal to the authorized supply.
 The initial authorized supply is set during deployment and may be increased later using ``TokenBase.modifyAuthorizedSupply``.

-A governance module can be deployed to dictate when the issuer is allowed to modify the authorized supply.
+A :ref:`governance` module can be deployed to dictate when the issuer is allowed to modify the authorized supply.

 .. method:: TokenBase.modifyAuthorizedSupply(uint256 _value)